A view across UK terraced rooftops with solar panels installed across many homes

 In practice, you can get solar panels if:

 • You own the roof you'd be installing on.
 Tenants need their landlord's agreement; people in flats with shared roofs usually can't go solar without the freeholder's involvement.
+If rooftop isn't an option, the plug-in solar route (legal in the UK from 2026) is a portable alternative for renters and balcony flats.

 • Your roof can hold the panels.
 Most pitched and flat UK roofs can; the survey will check the structure.